 Voltaire is credited with this proverb: "The perfect is the enemy of the good."
-This wisdom definitely applies to marriage, as I've had my head filled with fairy tales over the years of what a perfect marriage should look like.
-To make matters worse, Christians are prone to spiritualizing the fairy tales: "Just follow God, and He will bring you Prince Charming!"
+This wisdom definitely applies to marriage, and I've had my head filled with fairy tales over the years of what a perfect marriage should look like.
+To make matters worse, Christians are prone to spiritualizing the fairy tales: "Just follow God, and He will bring your Prince Charming!"

 I don't have a fairy tale.
 I didn't marry Prince Charming, and he certainly didn't find Cinderella.
 With God's grace, Mike and I have worked to develop a deep friendship, seasons of romance, and a very solid marriage.
 My appreciation for what we have is directly related to what I compare it to.

-I have no idea how my husband will like the waterproof headphones I'm getting him for Christmas.
+I have no idea how my husband will like the waterproof headphones I'm putting under the tree for him for Christmas.
 But I know he'll be very happy with the wife who will lie by his side tonight.

 Want to learn more about these gifts?
 Juli writes more about them in these posts: